This page is sponsored by:

 ron ely today

-In the past few years, Ely has cooled his acting career, focusing instead on writing mystery novels focusing on the character, Jake Sands.
+In the late 1980s, Ely cooled his acting career, focusing instead on raising a family and writing mystery novels featuring the character, Jake Sands.
 His novels are titled Night Shadows and East Beach, both published in the mid 1990s.
-But on occasion, Ely makes appearances on popular TV shows, his most recent being Sheena and Renegade.
+Until about 20 years ago, Ely made occasional appearances on popular TV shows, his most recent being Sheena and Renegade.
+Ely retired from acting in 2001 but has since appeared in the made-for-TV movie Expecting Amish (2014; with Jesse McCartney).

 filmography